surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 PowerShell -Version 2.0 -NoLogo -InputFormat text -OutputFormat XML

 # Execute a PowerShell Command in a session
-PowerShell -Command "Get-EventLog -LogName security"
+PowerShell -Command "Get-EventLog -LogName Security"

 # Run a script block in a session
-PowerShell -Command {Get-EventLog -LogName security}
+PowerShell -Command {Get-EventLog -LogName Security}

 # An alternate way to run a command in a new session
-PowerShell -Command "& {Get-EventLog -LogName security}"
+PowerShell -Command "& {Get-EventLog -LogName Security}"

 # To use the -EncodedCommand parameter:
 $command = "dir 'c:\program files' "